 I made this sour cream corn dip recipe for the umpteenth time for our annual 4th of July gathering; and once again, I went through the list of ingredients when a few folks were hovering over the bowl, scooping up bite after bite with their chips, wondering how to make this dip.
-Bill, who has been trying to keep his new, slim, trimmer profile, couldn’t stay away.
+Bill, who has been trying to keep up his new, slim, trimmer profile, couldn’t stay away.
 It is a well-loved dip!

 I had bought a large bag of tortilla scoops, and even before the party started, he questioned whether we had enough.
 Thank goodness there were a few leftovers he can nosh on over the next few days.
 I kept the dip on ice for the duration of our cookout so it would be safe to eat without worry of food-borne bacteria that can plague summer picnic fare.

 - You can easily up the spice factor to your liking.
-Add more or less jalapeno peppers depending on whether you want your sour cream corn dip super spicy or mild.
+Add more or fewer jalapeno peppers depending on whether you want your sour cream corn dip super spicy or mild.
 The same goes for the cayenne pepper.

 - Try some blanched fresh sweet corn cut off the cob for the ultimate summer experience!
 I’m sure you could lighten this up with reduced-fat sour cream, mayonnaise, and cheese, but I haven’t done this.

 - If you are serving this at a summer gathering, make sure it doesn’t sit out longer than 2 hours unless you have it on ice.
 This will prevent food poisoning.

-- We like serving this corn dip recipe with Tostitos scoops, so you get a good dip to chip ratio.
+- We like serving this corn dip recipe with (affiliate link) Tostitos scoops, so you get a good dip to chip ratio.
 Any corn or tortilla chip will work.

-Try this unusual Sour Cream Corn Dip at your next summer gathering, and make sure you have plenty of copies of the recipe to share!
+Try this unusual Jalapeno Corn Dip at your next summer gathering, and make sure you have plenty of copies of the recipe to share!